Last updated on March 10, 2022 by Wandering our World

 Hawaii (aka the Aloha State) is a popular holiday destination for families and no wonder!
 Made up of 137 stunning volcanic islands and a coastline that stretches 750 miles – the fourth longest of any state in the USA – it’s a destination packed with exciting family friendly activities and things to do.

-However it can be a hard deciding which is the best Hawaiian island for families.
+However it can be a hard deciding which is the best Hawaiian island for kids.
 Especially as Hawaii is comprised of eight main islands, O’ahu, Maui, Hawai’i, Ni’ihau, Kaua’I, Moloka’I, Kaho’olawe, and Lāna’i, and there all very different!

 Each one has something that sets it apart from one another.
 This is what makes them all so appealing to tourists, but it’s also the thing that can make it incredibly difficult when deciding which one to visit.

 Luckily for you, we know Hawaii well!
-Here we look at what we believe are the four best Hawaiian islands for families.
+Here we look at what we believe are the four best Hawaiian islands for kids.
 We show you why they make our list and what they have to offer.
 All to make your vacation decision a little easier.

 This island is often referred to as ‘The Heart of Hawaii’, and ‘The Gathering Place’, and it’s definitely at the heart of things to do!

 Like all the islands, the beaches here are fantastic, and provide plenty of opportunities for you and your children to relax and enjoy.
 Younger kids will definitely enjoy playing in the sand and the water, while for older kids (and adults too!) there’s lots of places on O’ahu to hire kayaks, learn surfing, try paddle boarding or go snorkeling.
+(Recommended: Sharks in Hawaii – Attacks and Staying Safe).

 Other water-based activities on O’ahu include swimming with dolphins at Dolphin Quest which is based in the Kahala Hotel and Resort complex.
 They offer a Family Swim Program, which is a private experience for up to six people that allows you to do things at your own pace as a family, and without having to share the experience with strangers.